amarjeetkaur111/Multi-track-meeting-transcription/README.md

    docker-compose up --build
    ```
    The worker listens for jobs on Redis Streams and no longer exposes an HTTP API.
+    It also publishes job results to Redis Pub/Sub channels `whisper:done` and `whisper:failed` for real-time notifications.

 ## Logs
 Application logs are written to `./supervisor-logs`.